Mktg_Podcast-057: Strategic Reduction and Agility

 Why some companies thrive during recession, or pandemic, or when the going gets tough.
 The misguided nature of worker productivity score/software.
 And touching on Ethics of Marketing, a topic we will come back to in future episodes.

 Every company spends money on Lead Generation.
-Sometimes quite a lot.
 How do you determine your marketing mix and then match it to the sales cycle and buying behavior?
-Lots of moving parts here and we go over many of them: PR, SEO, funnel and buying behavior, lead qualification/scoring/nurturing, sales-marketing alignment, and lead flow.
-As usual, marketing metrics is an important topic and especially quality and meaning of data.
-We end with a few recommendations.
+Lots of moving parts, and we go over many.

 Doug points out a glaring gap in a report on advertising effectiveness, as we look for Product and Place in it!
 Next is customer references and testimonials in B2B and B2C and how to choreograph and manage them.
 Join us!